lalet/MapReduce/README.md

 ## How to run the program

-This code is built on compiler version : *Java 8*
+This code is built on compiler version : **Java 1.8**

 1. Clone the repo [Who To Follow Repo](https://github.com/lalet/MapReduce.git "Who To Follow")
-2. Import the project as a Maven Project [Tutorial](http://javapapers.com/java/import-maven-project-into-eclipse/)
+2. Import the cloned repo as a Maven Project [Tutorial](http://javapapers.com/java/import-maven-project-into-eclipse/)
-3.
+3. Open the project,
+        * Run Configuration, add arguments input.text <output folder name> , run.